csjmu184/Housing-company-analysis/README.md

 ### Problem Statement-
 - Which variables are significant in predicting the price of a house?
 - How well those variables describe the price of a house?

+# This model is used to understand how exactly the prices vary with the variables.
+They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
+Further, the model will be a good way for management to understand the pricing dynamics of a new market.